Bastardkb/Dilemma/README.md

 It uses I2C on the DIY version, and SPI on the assembled version.

-The DIY version requires removing 2 resistors from the trackpad (see build guide).
+The DIY version requires removing some resistors from the trackpad:

+- R1
+- R7 and R8 if you are using a microcontroller that runs on 5V

 When installing the trackpad mod, you will need: